susom/mirc-ctp/README.md

 ...
 ```

-You can now place some test DICOM studies in the directory `DICOM` and run the shell script which will anonymize the studies (to the same anonymous MRN and Accession Number) and place them in `DICOM-ANON`
+You can now place some test DICOM studies in the directory `DICOM` and run the shell script which will anonymize the studies (all to the same anonymous MRN and Accession Number) and place them in `DICOM-ANON`

 ```bash
 $ ./anonymize.sh DICOM DICOM-ANON